 - Batik fabric

 Because breathability is a concern for many wearers, natural fibers (such as cotton and cotton derivatives like denim) often work better than synthetic fibers.
-Look for masks with at least two layers of fabric.
+Again, look for masks with at least two layers of fabric.
 Single-ply masks do not provide adequate protection in either direction.

 Cloth masks and face coverings come in a variety of configurations.
 Most fit flat against the face, have flexible folds that allow them to stretch and create some internal airspace, or have rigid protrusions around the wearer’s nose for increased comfort.
 Folding and protruding masks tend to be more comfortable and may fit more snugly.

 Some cloth masks have thin metal strips (nose wires) along the bridge of the nose to improve fit and keep wearers’ glasses from fogging.
 You can purchase adhesive nose wires separately.
 A 100-pack retails for less than $10 on Amazon, though pricing is volatile.

 Most cloth masks and face coverings secure to the wearer’s face in one of two ways: dual earloops tucked behind the wearer’s ears or dual ties secured behind the wearer’s head and neck.
 If you prefer the former, look for masks with adjustable earloops, which can be more comfortable and tend to fit more snugly.